Community-led development "The Apache Way"

 of any email you received from the list and examine the

 List-ID headers; these should embed both the address you are

 subscribed as and the address of the mailing list.

-Note: Spam filters don't like messages with empty Subjects; just use e.g. "subscribe" or "unsubscribe".
+Note: Spam filters don't like messages with empty Subjects; just put "subscribe" or "unsubscribe" in the header field.
 Spam filters are also more likely to reject HTML-formatted messages; please use plain text.

-After you send the subscribe or unsubscribe request, the list manager will send you a confirmation e-mail in reply.
+After you send the subscribe or unsubscribe request, the list manager sends you a confirmation e-mail in reply.
 You must reply to this e-mail to complete the process.
 If you have not received the confirmation request, check that it has not been marked as spam.

 Note: private lists generally require a moderator to confirm the subscription.
 This may take a day or two.
 If necessary, try again after a few days.
-For this reason it's recommended to use the self-subscribe app instead; that avoids needing to wait for the human moderators to check and green-light your subscription request.
+For this reason we recommend that ASF and PMC members use the self-subscribe app to avoid having to wait for the human moderators to check and green-light your subscription request.

 To find out more about a list's features, including how to contact the list owner (moderator), send a message to

-Ezmlm lists also generally provide subscribers with a means of requesting specific past messages or ranges of messages; send mail to the list's help address to find out more.
+Ezmlm lists also generally provide subscribers with a way to request specific past messages or ranges of messages: send mail to the list's help address to find out more.
 This can act as a sort of 'poor man's archive' if the normal archives are inaccessible or don't exist.